pandap17/OpenNet/README.md

 To create a site on the OpenNet, follow these steps:

 1. Fork this repository to your GitHub account.
+Ensure your forked repository is up-to-date with the current repository.
+Any changes to sites that don't have you in the creator.txt file will result in your pull request being dismissed.
 2. Create a new folder in the `/sites/` directory of your forked repository.
 This folder will serve as the main directory for your site.
 3. Name your site.
 It's heavily recommended you name it with the format of `site.extension` (e.g. `zephyr.com`, `weather.com`, `blooky.net`).
 Your extension can be anything, just don't make it too long.
 4. Add your website's HTML, CSS, and any other necessary files to the folder you created.